Dr. med. Dirk Manski

 Yohimbine:

-Yohimbine is a competitive α-adrenergic antagonist with effect on the CNS.
+Yohimbine is a competitive α-adrenergic antagonist with an effect on the CNS.
 Yohimbine promotes erection by central mechanisms.
-Yohimbin has only effect in patients with psychologic or minor organic erectile dysfunction, since for the mechanims of action an organically intact erectile tissue and innervation is necessary.
+Yohimbine has only effect in patients with psychologic or minor organic erectile dysfunction since, for the mechanisms of action, organically intact erectile tissue and innervation are necessary.
 Dosage: 3 days starting on 3 × 5 mg p.o., afterward 3 × 10 mg p.o.

 Side effects of yohimbine: gastrointestinal symptoms, palpitations, headache, agitation, anxiety, hypertension (Cave: cardiovascular diseases).